 Generation will file its next decommissioning funding status report with the NRC by March 31, 2018 for shutdown reactors and reactors within five years of shutdown.
 This report will reflect the status of decommissioning funding assurance as of December 31, 2017 and will include the impact of the announced early retirement of TMI.
-A shortfall could require Exelon to post parental guarantee for Generation's share of the funding assurance.
+A shortfall could necessitate that Exelon post a parental guarantee for Generation's share of the funding assurance.
 However, the amount of any required guarantee will ultimately depend on the decommissioning approach adopted at TMI, the associated level of costs, and the decommissioning trust fund investment performance going forward.

-13. Retirement Benefits (All Registrants)
+14. Retirement Benefits (All Registrants)